Our Advisory Board are the people who ensure that the views of those we support are taken into account in the charity’s decision–making processes.

 The Advisory Board meets four times a year to consider key information relating to the work of the Board of Trustees and the Directors Team.
 Information is provided in easy read format.
 The members of the Advisory Board have the power to invite Directors to attend meetings and answer questions.

-Members’ feedback is collated by a Participation Worker and is shared at Trustees and Management meetings to inform decisions.
+Members’ feedback is collated by the Advisory Board Coordinator and is shared at Trustees and Management meetings to inform decisions.

 At Positive Futures, we regard the work of the Advisory Board as crucial to our decision–making processes – and as proof that we put the people we support at the centre of everything we do.

 Quotes from members of the Advisory Board:

 “I enjoy meeting with other members and getting out of the house.
 It is always good to hear they do listen, don’t they.”
 Jean